Is it wrong that I already feel mom guilt over the fact that I started writing this article six months ago, but didn’t finish?

 No Room for Mom Guilt

 **If you are having extreme feelings of guilt or anxiety, you don’t have to go through it alone.
-Look for a trusted counselor or therapist who can help you navigate this difficult time.
+Look for a trusted counselor, family therapist, or mental health professional who can help you navigate this difficult time.
 Take care of yourself!